The Stardust’s Founder – Tony Cornero

 The Meadows Casino

 Although Tony and his brothers opened a fancy-schmancy casino that was the talk of the town, they lasted only a few months before a mysterious fire crippled the business.
-According to old sages, Meyer Lansky himself had visited and asked for a piece of the action for Lucky Lucciano but was denied.
-A week later Tony tried to sell the property, but then that pesky fire struck.
+According to old sages, Meyer Lansky himself had visited and asked for a piece of the action for Lucky Luciano, but was denied.
+A week later, Tony tried to sell the property, but then that pesky fire struck.
 Bad luck, probably.

 The Starlight